proofcarryingdata/zupass/README.md

 Initially, the only card in the Zuzalu Passport wallet is a [Semaphore keypair](https://semaphore.appliedzkp.org/) that acts as your primary identifier as a resident or visitor.
 This is a special card: it displays a QR code which you can use to prove that you are indeed a Zuzalu resident.

 However, the Passport data model allows anyone to create new types of cards, and to publish a flow to allow others to add a card of this new type into their passport.
 The flow for adding a new type of card to your Passport will be similar to the Apple Wallet's "Add to Wallet" button.
-Examples of other cards you could potentially build, and allow others to add to their Passports in the future, include:
+Examples of other cards you could build, and allow others to add to their Passports, include:

-- An Ethereum signature proving that you are `janedoe.eth` on Ethereum.
+- An Ethereum signature proving that you are `janedoe.eth` on Ethereum. (see the [ETH PCD generator](https://eth-pcd.vercel.app/)).
-- A signature from a Synthetic Biology subevent host, certifying that you attended the subevent.
+- A signature from a Synthetic Biology subevent host, certifying that you attended the subevent, or that you're authorized to attend the subevent.
 - An email you've received from invites@zuzalu.org identifying the apartment number you're staying in.
 - An [ETHdos](https://ethdos.xyz/)-style recursive ZK proof, certifying that you are 2 degrees of connection away from Vitalik.
 - A ZKML proof composed with a timestamp server signature, certifying that you visited the Lustica Bay lighthouse on Sunday, April 2nd.

-(Note that this feature is currently ⚠️[under construction](https://github.com/proofcarryingdata/zupass/pull/125)⚠️ and should be complete in the next few days!)

 Any third-party service--for example, a Zuzalu voting app--can request a card, multiple cards, or some claim about one or multiple cards from the Zuzalu Passport ([live examples](https://consumer-client.onrender.com/)).
 For those who have used Ethereum apps before, this is a similar flow to how a dapp website might ask you to sign a message or a transaction by popping up Metamask.
 A few more concrete examples of card requests that a third-party app could make: